This unit is being phased out, no new enrolments are being taken.

 |Unit name||Corporate Social Responsibility and the Law|

-|Faculty/School||College of Arts, Law and Education
+|College/School||College of Arts, Law and Education

-School of Law
+Faculty of Law

 |Coordinator||Professor Benjamin Richardson|

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-Unit census dates currently displaying for 2018 are indicative and subject to change.
-Finalised census dates for 2018 will be available from the 1st October 2022.
+Unit census dates currently displaying for 2023 are indicative and subject to change.
+Finalised census dates for 2023 will be available from the 1st October 2022.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

-Please note: international students should refer to this page to get an indicative course cost.
+Please note: international students should refer to What is an indicative Fee? to get an indicative course cost.

-PrerequisitesCompletion of 150 points of university study (ie 12 x 12.5pt units)
+PrerequisitesCompletion of 150 points of university study (ie 12 x 12.5 point units)